 Enables tracing of SQL queries.
-Possible values are run - only runtime, without migrations, or all - both migrations and runtime. [\$STORK_DATABASE_TRACE_QUERIES]
+Possible values are run - only runtime, without migrations, all - both migrations and runtime, or none - disable the query logging. [\$STORK_DATABASE_TRACE_QUERIES]

 -h|--help

 Shows a help message.

 Note that there is no argument for the database password, as the command-line arguments can sometimes be seen by other users.
 It can be passed using the STORK_DATABASE_PASSWORD variable.